istio/istio/security/README.md

 *   If there are multiple service operators (a.k.a.
 [SREs](https://en.wikipedia.org/wiki/Site_reliability_engineering)) deploying different services in a cluster (typically in a medium- or large-size cluster), we recommend creating a separate [namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/) for each SRE team to isolate their access.
 For example, you could create a "team1-ns" namespace for team1, and "team2-ns" namespace for team2, such that both teams won't be able to access each other's services.

-*   If Istio CA is compromised, all its managed keys and certificates in the cluster may be exposed.
-We *strongly* recommend running Istio CA on a dedicated namespace (for example, istio-ca-ns), which only cluster admins have access to.
+*   If Istio Citadel is compromised, all its managed keys and certificates in the cluster may be exposed.
+We *strongly* recommend running Istio Citadel on a dedicated namespace (for example, istio-citadel-ns), which only cluster admins have access to.

 ### Example

 Let's consider a 3-tier application with three services: photo-frontend, photo-backend, and datastore.
 Photo-frontend and photo-backend services are managed by the photo SRE team while the datastore service is managed by the datastore SRE team.
 Photo-frontend can access photo-backend, and photo-backend can access datastore.
 However, photo-frontend cannot access datastore.

-In this scenario, a cluster admin creates 3 namespaces: istio-ca-ns, photo-ns, and datastore-ns.
+In this scenario, a cluster admin creates 3 namespaces: istio-citadel-ns, photo-ns, and datastore-ns.
 Admin has access to all namespaces, and each team only has access to its own namespace.
 The photo SRE team creates 2 service accounts to run photo-frontend and photo-backend respectively in namespace photo-ns.
 The datastore SRE team creates 1 service account to run the datastore service in namespace datastore-ns.
 Moreover, we need to enforce the service access control in [Istio Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html) such that photo-frontend cannot access datastore.

-In this setup, Istio CA is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.
+In this setup, Istio Citadel is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.